Nowhere Man retro pancake cafe

 I tried the blueberry and maple butter ones that were great for a cold day, feeling-sorry-for-yourself pick-me-up or an indulgent brunch.
 Frankly the maple butter was so nice I’d be happy to have the plain ones with just this – the ‘beginner’s panckakes’ as they’re called on the menu – £4.95 for three.

-I don’t hold with the American thing of bacon with maple syrup – just wrong in my book, but that’s the ‘intermediate’ option (£5.95 or £6.95 for ‘advanced’ with scrambled eggs) and you can really mix things up throwing in eggs, blueberries and cream to create a full on sweet-savoury mash up (All American Dream £8.95).
+I don’t hold with the American thing of bacon with maple syrup – just wrong in my book, but that’s the ‘intermediate’ option (or ‘advanced’ with scrambled eggs) and you can really mix things up throwing in eggs, blueberries and cream to create a full on sweet-savoury mash up called All American Dream.
 Or, just build your own stack from a range of ingredients, there are also vegan pancakes available.

-I’ve also tucked into bagels here which range from BLT, ALT (avocado in place of the bacon) at £3.25 to more crammed US-inspired creations like the New Yorker with pastrami, sauerkraut, mustard, Emmental cheese and sliced gherkin (£4.50).
+I’ve also tucked into good bagels here which range from BLT, ALT (avocado in place of the bacon) to more crammed US-inspired creations like the New Yorker with pastrami, sauerkraut, mustard, Emmental cheese and sliced gherkin.